 As for Auro 3D, it’s a way of providing a surround sound effect, however, we find it taints the overall reproduction and creates a fishbowl-like effect.
 As such, we’d suggest disabling it all together and opting for the ‘Pure’ EQ mode, instead.

-In order to connect up to the vehicle’s system, you can opt for a wired or wireless connection over Apple CarPlay.
-Unfortunately, Android users will have to resort to Bluetooth as Android Auto isn’t supported – at least, not at the time of writing.
-Over Bluetooth, both the AAC and SBC codecs are supported, where the former is preferable for higher-quality playback.
+In order to connect up to the vehicle’s system, you can opt for a wired or wireless connection over Apple CarPlay and Android Auto.
+The latter operating system wasn’t supported at launch, but thanks to the Porsche Communication Management (PCM) 6.0 software update we managed to connect our Android smartphone without any issues.
+Over Bluetooth, both the AAC and SBC codecs are supported, with the former preferable for higher-quality playback.

-As for media controls, they can be accessed through the display or via the physical buttons found on the steering wheel – there’s no dedicated previous/next button, where you’ll need to sacrifice the customisable button (diamond logo) in order to have the previous function at your disposal.
+As for media controls, they can be accessed through the display or via the physical buttons found on the steering wheel – there’s no dedicated previous/next button, where you’ll need to sacrifice the customisable button (diamond logo) in order to have said function at your disposal.

 Porsche Taycan audio performance